-Trifo Ironpie M6 vacuum robot with surveillance camera
+Trifo Ironpie M6 vacuum robot for $199

 Trifo is a blank page in the increasingly competitive household robot market.
 Their first model, Ironpie M6, has everything you would expect from a high-quality household robot.
 But the opinions are divided on the built-in camera.

 - Trifo Ironpie M6 vacuum robot